Sandai64/Passgen/README.md

 # How to compile it? (to Win32; cxFreeze)
 First things first, you need these libraries in your Python installation: `Colorama, Termcolor, cxFreeze`

-->Please note that the commands listed below should be runned on the Windows command line (with admin privileges)
+-> Please note that the commands listed below should be runned on the Windows command line (with admin privileges)

-1/ Installing the dependencies:
+### Installing the dependencies:

 `python -m pip install -U pip`

 `python -m pip install colorama termcolor cxfreeze`

-2/ Compiling
+### Compiling

-Run the `BUILD.bat` in the source folder; you now compiled the script from source! yay!
+Run the `BUILD.bat` in the source folder you should now have the `.exe` file! yay!